osmandapp/docs/content/osmand/plugins/ski-maps.md

 ### Combine maps

 The default [vector map](/osmand/map/vector-maps) with the enabled [Winter and Ski map style](/osmand/map/vector-maps#winter-and-ski) can be added with the [Contour lines](/osmand/plugins/contour-lines#show-contour-linesterrain) and\or [Hillshade](/osmand/plugins/contour-lines#hillshade-map) maps.
 Below are two examples.
-The left-hand figure shows pistes on the default vector map, while the one on the right shows pistes on the default vector map combined with the contour lines and the hillshade rastor map.
+The left-hand figure shows pistes on the default vector map, while the one on the right shows pistes on the default vector map combined with the contour lines and the hillshade raster map.
 In the second case, the map unveils more geolocation insights and elevation data to assess the complexity, risks, distance, etc.

 {% data reusables.general.android-ios-switcher %}